zyriab/Buckaroo/README.md

 # Buckaroo
-A miniservice API to interact with S3 buckets
+A miniservice to interact with S3 buckets

 README coming soon(ish)